ahmad-AI7/Coffee-Shop-Sales/README.md

 # Coffee-Shop-Sales
 The file contains three sheets:

-Coffee shop sales transformed - Likely the main data set containing sales data.
+Coffee shop sales transformed

-Pivot_Tables - Could contain pivot tables for analysis or summarization.
+Pivot_Tables

-Dashboard - Might provide visual summaries or insights from the data.
+Dashboard

 The dataset appears to contain sales transaction data for a coffee shop, with the following columns: